Is a Walk-In Tub Right for You?

 For women and men of a certain age, walk-in tubs with built-in hydrotherapy turn bathing into a restorative, even health-giving, experience.
 As one recent remodeler put it, “The whirlpool has helped take lots of aches and pains away.
 It is like being on vacation all the time without all the travel.”
 Having a walk-in Jacuzzi tub allows bathing to become a pleasure instead of a task.

-While Jacuzzi is best known for hot tubs, their walk-in bathtubs put the emphasis on safety.
+Walk-in bathtubs put heavy emphasis on safety.
 Ordinary tubs can be dangerous for anyone; slips are responsible for many thousands of serious injuries, sometimes even deaths, each year.
 For seniors in particular, that danger is present not only during moments of inattention, but increasingly as their mobility naturally declines with age.
-About 10,000 Baby Boomers turn 65 every day in the USA and one in three of these seniors suffers a fall each year, so this is not a marginal issue.
-The latest walk-in tub designs combine legendary Jacuzzi comfort with extraordinary safety features, including a leak-proof, low threshold bathtub door, built-in grab bars, raised seat, anti-scald water temperature protection, and textured, skid-resistant floor.
+About 10,000 Baby Boomers turn 65 every day in the USA and according to the CDC, one in three of these seniors suffers a fall each year.